dearfreak/Physics_Problems/docs/en/Your_solutions/06_Circuits_solution/solution_07.md

 ### 1. Total Charge Stored
 When capacitors are connected in parallel, they are placed side-by-side in the circuit.
 This means both capacitors experience the exact same electrical push (voltage) from the battery.
-To find out how much total electrical charge they can hold together, we first combine their individual storage capacities into one single total capacity (called equivalent capacitance).
+To find out how much total electrical charge they can hold together, we first combine their individual storage capacities into one single total capacity.

 * **Step A: Find the total capacity ($C_{\\text{total}}$)** For parallel connections, we simply add the individual capacities together: